fieryhenry/tbcml/help.md

 If you want to have an enemy as a cat unit, you will need to run the `Download -> Download server pack files` option and then the `Data Decryption -> Decrypt all game files` option to get the animation data.

-Then you can run the `Edit Game Files -> Add enemies as cats` feature. sIt will ask you if you want a fresh download of game files.
+Then you can run the `Edit Game Files -> Add enemies as cats` feature.
+It will ask you if you want a fresh download of game files.
 You can say `n` as we have already done that step.

 Then you can enter the enemy ids that you wish to select from here: [Enemy Release Order](https://battle-cats.fandom.com/wiki/Enemy_Release_Order).
 Then you can enter the cat ids that you wish to replace, you can find cat ids here: [Cat Release Order](https://battle-cats.fandom.com/wiki/Cat_Release_Order).